Phase 3

 If you haven’t already, now is the time to estimate your project costs.

-Balancing your design ideas with your budget is one of the most important aspects of your ADU project.
+Your budget is one of the most important parts of your ADU project.
+You will need to balance design with what you can afford, but also consider potential rental income.
 A larger or higher-end ADU will likely go for more rent and may result in a larger loan.
 But if you wish to rent it at an affordable rent, you may need to compromise on size and/or design.

 A rough placeholder to use is $260-300 per square foot, including construction and other costs (design, fees, etc.).
 The actual number can vary and depends on many factors.

-Keep in mind that your initial estimate is likely to change and you won’t know the specifics until you talk to your professional team (designer, contractor, etc.).
+Keep in mind that initial estimates are likely to change, and you wont know the specifics until you talk to your professional team (designer, contractor, etc.).

 step 2